-Gender roles also contribute to men’s suicide rates.
+Traditional male gender roles also contribute to men’s suicide rates.
 Despite significant changes in women’s rights throughout recent years, many cultures still encourage men to be the “heads of the household” and support their families monetarily.
 Therefore, economic and social difficulties like unemployment and divorce may make them feel isolated and powerless.

 While these are just some of the many possible reasons for the rise in male suicide rates, it’s an issue we need to address on a much bigger scale.
 It should be talked about in schools, among families, and men should feel okay about seeking help.

-If you or someone you know are depressed, or thinking about self-harm, please contact the Suicide Prevention Hotline at +1 800-273-822, or visit one of the school’s counselors.
-If you’re interested in donating or learning more about men’s health issues, visit Movember Worldwide and spread the word.
+*If you or someone you know are depressed, or thinking about self-harm, please contact the Suicide Prevention Hotline at +1 800-273-822, or visit one of the school’s counselors.